This simple Italian sausage ragu recipe cooks low and slow for an hour to draw out all of the flavour from spicy Italian sausages.

 - Add the onion and celery and cook for 10 minutes until softened but not coloured.

-- Add in the tomatoes, thyme, black pepper and bay leaf cover and cook for 30 minutes.
+- Add in the tomatoes, thyme, black pepper and bay leaf.

-- After 30 minutes remove the lid from the ragu and allow to finish for 15 minutes with the lid off to reduce.
+- Remove the lid from the ragu and cook for a further 15 minutes with the lid off to reduce the sauce.